0is1/touko-the-politician/README.md

 * Add possibility to add Instagram link/icon in admin panel
 * wp_deregister_script();
   * jQuery
+    * If we don't need it
 * wp_deregister_style();
-  * travelify-theme style (untill parent theme is removed)
+  * travelify-theme style (until parent theme is removed)
+  * add all styles to touko-the-politician -theme css

 ## Uses / needs / likes
 * At the moment some stuff from [Travelify-theme by Color Awesomeness](http://colorawesomeness.com/themes/travelify/)